palikar/blog-hugo-files/content/posts/pandas_notes.md

 ## Categories {#categories}

 A lot of times some string-fields in the data aren't just some random text but a repetitive and an element of some predefined set of possible values.
 Those are the categorical types of data.
 Something like [big, medium, small].
 Categorical variables can take on only a limited, and usually fixed number of possible values.
 Besides the fixed length, categorical data might have an order but cannot perform numerical operation.
-Categorical are a _Pandas_ data type. <br /> A simple example to create a _Series_ object that only can contain [a, b, c]
+Categorical are a _Pandas_ data type. <br /> <br /> A simple example to create a _Series_ object that only can contain [a, b, c]

 ```python
 import pandas as pd